NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@val-permissive-nxdomain@@: *<yes or no>*
-    The scoped form of @ref val-permissive-mode@, limited to NXDOMAIN responses that are bare, as defined below.
+    The scoped form of :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`, limited to NXDOMAIN responses that are bare, as defined below.
 Such a response is marked indeterminate and reaches the client instead of SERVFAIL.
 A bogus response of any other kind is still withheld, so the protection the